Garrett Kaalund: Career

-He won the silver medal over 200 metres at the 2023 Pan American U20 Athletics Championships in Mayagüez, Puerto Rico, finishing behind Renan Correa of Brazil in August 2023.
+Kaalund won the silver medal over 200 metres at the 2023 Pan American U20 Athletics Championships in Mayagüez, Puerto Rico, finishing behind Renan Correa of Brazil in August 2023.

-In March 2025, he was a member of the University of Southern California team which won the overall 2025 NCAA Indoor Championships and field title Virginia Beach, their first for 53 years.
+In March 2025, he was a member of the University of Southern California team which won the overall 2025 NCAA Indoor Championships team title in Virginia Beach, their first team title for 53 years.
 That month, he ran 20.05 seconds for the 200 metres at the Battle on the Bayou in Baton Rouge.

 In April 2025, he ran a wind-assisted 9.93 seconds for the 100 metres (+2.4 m/s).
 In May, at the NCAA West First Round, he ran the 200m in 19.85 seconds (+1.1 m/s), to move to joint seventh on the NCAA all-time list.
 He finished third over 200 metres in 19.96 seconds at the 2025 NCAA Outdoor Championships in Eugene, Oregon, helping his University of Southern California team to a share of the overall men's title.

+Kaalund opened his 2026 indoor season with a time of 32.10 in the 300 meters at The Spokane Sports Showcase, the second-fastest performance in NCAA indoor history for the distance.
+On 6 February 2026, he ran 20.12 for the 200 metres in New Mexico, breaking the USC school record set by Olympic champion Andre De Grasse in 2015.
+That month, he moved to third on the all-time list for the indoor 200 metres, running 20.06 seconds at the Big Ten Indoor Championships to move behind Frankie Fredericks (19.92 in 1996) and Elijah Hall (20.02 in 2018).

+Kaalund won the 2026 NCAA Indoor Championships on 14 March with a winning time of 19.95 seconds, moving past Hall to set a new American indoor national record and the American collegiate record.
+He also became second on the world all-time list and the first American to run the distance indoors in under 20 seconds.

+The following month, Kaalund ran a wind-assisted 9.90-second (+2.8) for the 100 metres at the Mt.
+SAC Relays, California.
+Later also setting an NCAA-leading 20.10 seconds for the outdoor 200 m.
+In May, he failed to finish the 200 metres in consecutive races at the Big Ten Outdoor Championships and the NCAA West Regionals.
+Competing at the 2026 USA Outdoor Track and Field Championships on 26 July, he won the 200 metres national title in 20.04 seconds, finishing ahead of Brandon Hicklin and Max Thomas, who both finished in 20.29 with defending champion Noah Lyles failing to finish the race.